apluslms/develop-aplus/README.md

 docker-compose -f docker-compose.test.yml up gitmanager_unit
 ```

+## How to generate/post submissions to A+ automatically

+Run `./generate-submissions.sh` in the root of this repository.

+Check the [README.md](utils/submission-generator/README.md) in the `utils/submission-generator` directory.

 ## Updating the submodules in this repository

 To keep this repository up-to-date, pull the newest changes to the submodules: